AllenCellModeling/aicsimageio/docs/benchmarks.md

   preferred for large workloads.
 128 Dask workers, each with one (1) core available.

 ## Discussion
-In single-threaded full-image read performance `aicsimageio` is at least comparable to similar libraries.
-There is slight overhead from the metadata and dimension management, but that overhead is very minor in our opinion.
-From there, on a standard workstation at AICS (8 cores available), `aicsimageio` is comparable or outperforms the other libraries in raw read time.
-And following this trend, the more workers you provide to the cluster, the better it gets.
-With 128 workers reading ~500 YX plane files (~400MB) in about 10 seconds.
+In single-threaded full-image read performance aicsimageio is at least comparable to the underlying core libraries.
+There is overhead from the metadata and dimension management, but that overhead is typically negligible compared to the raw data read times.
+By parallelizing with an underlying Dask implementation we are able to achieve gains that clearly increase performance in the distributed case.
+The more workers you provide to the cluster, the better it gets.
+With 128 workers reading ~500 YX plane files (~400MB) we see read times of about 10 seconds.

 To gain concurrent read benefits from `aicsimageio` is as easy as:
 ```